enoch26/Gorkha/README.md

 ---
 ## R code

--`compiler.R`: compiles and processes various geospatial datasets into a unified format for analysis.
+- `compiler.R`: compiles and processes various geospatial datasets into a unified format for analysis.
--`tile_ldsize.R`: Plots the landslide inventory with PGA contour lines and histogram for landslides.
+- `tile_ldsize.R`: Plots the landslide inventory with PGA contour lines and histogram for landslides.
--`mchi.R`: Plots the normalised channel steepness index (ksn) and channel profile analysis.
+- `mchi.R`: Plots the normalised channel steepness index (ksn) and channel profile analysis.
--`pred_zm.R`: Plots the posterior susceptibility map zoom-out.
+- `pred_zm.R`: Plots the posterior susceptibility map zoom-out.
--`coefvar.R`: Plots the coefficient of variation for the intensity and covariate effect maps.
+- `coefvar.R`: Plots the coefficient of variation for the intensity and covariate effect maps.